wooden-abstract-angle.jpg

 Policy

-The acceptance of transfer credits from an external institution into a graduate degree program at Thomas Jefferson University must conform to the standards set forth by the University, College, and Program which the student seeks to transfer credits.
+The acceptance of transfer credits from an external accredited institution into a graduate degree program at Thomas Jefferson University must conform to the standards set forth by the University, College, and Program which the student seeks to transfer credits.

 Scope